Azmath-77/Ima-Market/README.md

 API's --> Postman

-## Donations
-You can contribute to this project as well via your donations which would be helpful for us bring full-stack scalable web-app with an interactive UI.

 ## 🚀License

 [MIT](https://choosealicense.com/licenses/mit/)

+## 🚀Donations
+You can contribute to this project as well via your donations which would be helpful for us bring full-stack scalable web-app with an interactive UI.